Is is worth collecting Brilliant Stars cards?

 Sword & Shield – Brilliant Stars: Box Prices

-A Pokémon TCG booster box comes with 36 packs, and should be available online near the $150 mark, give or take a few dollars either way.
+A Pokémon TCG booster box comes with 36 packs.
+It should be available online near the $150 mark, give or take a few dollars either way.

-As we’re so close to the original release date, there’s still an abundance of products on shelves, and they can also be found online via sites such as eBay.
+As we’re so close to the original release date, there’s still an abundance of products on shelves.
+They can also be found online via sites such as eBay.

-It’s worth mentioning that boxes and packs should be seen as a good investment, as long as you have enough self-control and won’t go ripping them anytime soon.
+It’s worth mentioning that boxes and packs should be seen as a good investment.
+That’s as long as you have enough self-control and won’t go ripping them anytime soon!

-Sword & Shield – Brilliant Stars: What We Got
+Sword & Shield – Brilliant Stars Review: What We Got

 We packed nothing of value from the box, taking a massive L overall.

 We’ll probably recoup half of the money after selling off the cards.
 It was clearly an unlucky box, and it’s always down to the luck of the draw when opening packs.